M2-brane indices on Higgs vacua and black holes: Superconformal indices of M2-branes at finite and complex- phase diagrams

 On the other hand, before the transition, where there is no oscillation, we expect this region is dominated by gravitons.
 For comparison, we again include the graviton index derived from the gravity side in the plots (red dots).
 The three indices are then given by

 where a few lowest order terms of the $N = 2, \, 3$ indices coincide with those of the graviton index.
 We again see $4 x$ in the index expansion, indicating that there are four decoupled free chirals.
-For reference, the complete index data can be found in appendix~\ref{sec:data}.
+For reference, the complete index data can be found in Appendix~\ref{sec:data}.

 The fact that the indices agree with that of gravitons only at the lowest few orders even in the graviton-dominant region implies important lessons.
 From the field theory perspective, the deviation arises due to the trace relation originating from the finite rank of the gauge group, whereas from the gravity perspective, it is attributed to the formation of giant gravitons.
 The giant gravitons are gravitons carrying large angular momenta in the near horizon geometries, which behave like extended branes \cite{McGreevy:2000cw}; in M-theory on AdS$_4 \times S^7$, they correspond to M5-branes wrapping supersymmetric cycles in $S^7$.
-Recently, it has been proposed that supersymmetric indices admit expansions in terms of giant graviton contributions as follows \cite{Gaiotto:2021xce}:
+Recently, it has been proposed that supersymmetric indices admit expansions in terms of giant graviton contributions as follows \cite{Arai:2020uwd}:

-where $x$ is a particular symmetry fugacity, and $\vec y$ are the others.
 One can see that the giant graviton contributions encode the systematic corrections to the graviton index at $N = \infty$ to recover the finite-$N$ index, which are thus the source of the discrepancy between the two indices.
-As far as we are aware of, the explicit form of the giant graviton contributions for the superconformal index of the 3d $\mathcal N = 8$ SCFT at finite $N$ is not known yet. \\
+As far as we are aware of, the closed form of the giant graviton contributions for the superconformal index of the 3d $\mathcal N = 8$ SCFT is not known yet; partial results instead are available at \cite{Arai:2020uwd,Gaiotto:2021xce,Lee:2022vig,Imamura:2022aua,Hayashi:2024aaf,Beccaria:2023cuo,Hayashi:2025ukc,Deddo:2025lfm,Dorey:2025qht}. \\

 As noted earlier, a theory with $N > 1$ also includes a decoupled pair of a hyper and a twisted hypermultiplets, which should correspond to BPS gravitons.
 Thus, if we are interested in black hole states, we should look at the interacting sector, whose index can be obtained by dividing its index by that of $N=1$.
 For comparison with the large-$N$ analytic curve, we should also subtract the contribution of the decoupled sector from the large-$N$ free energy \eqref{eq:free}.
 Since we have observed that \eqref{eq:free} also explains the growth of the $N=1$ index for $Q < 100$, the logarithm of the index of the interacting sector can be approximated as follows: